TOC Digital Speech and Debate Series 1

 Plan text in a vacuum is not a persuasive defense of a non topical AFF.

-Prioritize the internal link over impact explanation.
-Give examples and context.
-Ground is the most compelling standard because a 'limits explosion' can be mitigated by the existence of predictable and high quality NEG ground.
+Ground is the most compelling standard because a 'limits explosion' can be mitigated by existence of predictable and high quality negative ground.

 Counterplans

-Specificity is best.
 Evidence that compares the CP to the plan is the gold standard.
-1AC re-highlightings are persuasive.

-Ideally, the NEG specifies net benefits and establishes competition in the 1NC.
+Ideally, the negative specifies net benefits and establishes competition in the 1NC.

 Disadvantages